Dexedrine Abuse Signs, Symptoms, and Addiction Treatment

 What Is Dextroamphetamine Used For?

 Dexedrine is the brand name for an extended-release formulation of dextroamphetamine, a central nervous system stimulant prescribed to treat attention-deficit/hyperactivity disorder (ADHD) and narcolepsy.
 Dextroamphetamine is also one of the active components of Adderall, another commonly prescribed stimulant.

-Prescription stimulants have found unequivocal success in treating ADHD and narcolepsy, but, unfortunately, these medications do have addictive potential when used outside of medical need.
-In the past two decades, stimulants like Dexedrine have been increasingly used for non-medical purposes, including attempts to:1,2
+Prescription stimulants have found unequivocal success in treating ADHD and narcolepsy but, unfortunately, these medications do have addictive potential when they’re used outside of medical need.
+In the past two decades, stimulants like Dexedrine have been increasingly used for non-medical purposes, including in attempts to:1,2

 - Increase academic achievement.